pranjallk1995/Smart-Recommendation-System/README.md

 1.)
 Get the dataset and make sure the file name is 'Amazon_Fine_Food_data_2.csv'.

 2.)
-Put the dataset and both the code files in the same directory.
+Put the dataset and all the code files in the same directory.

 3.)
 First run 'Creating_user_data.py' to create a sample dataset of users and their presonality types, 'Amazon_user_data.csv'.
     This data represents already studied users and forms the training/testing data for the following presonality predition model.